Shivambansal97/LearnDesignPatterns/DecoratorPattern/readme.md

+﻿# Decorator Pattern
+### Type - Structural Pattern

-﻿Decorator pattern attached addional responsibilities to an object dynamically.Decorator provide a flexible alternative to subclassing for extending functionality.
+`Decorator` pattern attached addional responsibilities to an object dynamically.Decorator provide a flexible alternative to subclassing for extending functionality.

+Principles used in Decorator Pattern :-
-Classes should be open for extension but closed for modification
+- Classes should be open for extension but closed for modification